IntegrityStackStandards/Integrity-Stack-Framework/README.md

 **Algorithmic Debt** is defined as the cumulative operational and security risk resulting from managing disparate, un-versioned data pipelines, multi-model CI/CD, and fragmented security patches simultaneously.
 This debt cripples innovation, leads to unpredictable failures in production (The Black Box Drift), and renders compliance measures ineffective (Compliance Theater).

-The **Integrity Stack Framework (ISF)** is a conceptual methodology, created by **Alexandra Carvalho** (your real name/profile), designed to pay down Algorithmic Debt by establishing a continuous, auditable, and vertically integrated governance layer across the entire MLOps lifecycle.
+The **Integrity Stack Framework (ISF)** is a conceptual methodology, created by **Alexandra Car**, designed to pay down Algorithmic Debt by establishing a continuous, auditable, and vertically integrated governance layer across the entire MLOps lifecycle.

 ---